Last updated on May 13, 2026

 While Cryptic Command has undoubtedly seen better days, the card draw on this paired with the optional utility was once unrivaled.
 Bouncing permanents, tapping down a board before attackers, or even countering a spell all on top of drawing a card is just so good.

 While Ancestral Vision‘s glory days are long behind us, it still deserves recognition of what it ultimately is: three cards for 1 mana.
-Getting past or cheating out suspend has gotten a lot easier in recent years, and that's only helped old faithful here.
+Getting past suspend has gotten a lot easier in recent years, and that's only helped old faithful here.

 Next up we’ve got Mulldrifter, a 2/2 flier with evoke that draws two cards when it enters the battlefield.
 I’m a big fan of this card.
-It’s good on three as a way to just replenish your hand, and a great 5-drop.
+It’s useful on 3 mana as a way to just replenish your hand, and a great 5-drop.

 I love beating somebody down with a little 2/2 flier.

 Thought Scour has a similar story to that of Cryptic Command.
-Once a great blue staple in graveyard decks it’s since been passed over by the likes of Consider, which just gives better options when it comes to putting cards into the graveyard.
+Once a great blue staple in graveyard decks, it’s since been passed over by the likes of Consider, which just gives better options when it comes to putting cards into the graveyard (altough it's still unmatched among the most disturbing pieces of Magic art).

 Death's Shadow decks still sometimes run this card, though.
 It’s yet to fall completely by the wayside.

-While Dress Down is largely relegated to the sideboard in most decks, don’t forget that it offers decent card draw on top of its other effects.
-Part of its efficient stax effect is that it replaces itself in your hand which allows it to see play in control decks that prefer to pass with mana up.
+Part of Dress Down‘s efficient stax effect is that it replaces itself in your hand which allows it to see play in control decks that prefer to pass with mana up.
+Nerfing an opponent's key creature or wiping away those pesky Construct tokens is huge when you don't go down a card to do it.

 Consider has quickly risen to stardom in Modern through Izzet () Murktide.
 It’s all but replaced Thought Scour as the cantrip of choice for blue graveyard decks, and for good reason.
-It offers great selection so you can bin a card if you want, but you also have the option to keep it and draw that card.
+It offers great selection and works favorably in graveyard-centric decks.

 Thoughtcast is one of the empowering cards for blue affinity decks.
 This is just great card draw, plain and simple.
 Not much to say here.